 Missing boy, 4, found dead after search in South Boston

-Mohamed Fofana disappeared while playing at a park on the south Boston shoreline at about 7pm on Sunday
+Mohamed Fofana disappeared from a park near the south Boston shoreline on Sunday evening

-Police in Massachusetts say they have located the body of a 4-year-old who went missing from Castle Island on Mother’s Day.
+The body of a four-year-old boy who went missing on Mother’s Day has been found, police said.

-Mohamed Abou Fofana disappeared while playing at a park on the south Boston shoreline at about 7pm on Sunday, Massachusetts State Police said.
+Mohamed Abou Fofana disappeared while playing at a park near the south Boston shoreline at about 7pm on Sunday, Massachusetts State Police said.

-His body was spotted by a state police boat about a mile away on the banks of Spectacle Island at 12.29pm on Monday, authorities said.
+His body was spotted by a police boat around a mile from the park on the banks of Spectacle Island at 12.29pm on Monday, authorities said.

-According to police, Mohamed was with an older sister and a family member, later identified as his grandfather, at Castle Island, a peninsula on Boston Harbour.
+According to police, Mohamed was with an older sister and a family member, later identified as his grandfather, at Castle Island, a peninsula in Boston Harbor.

-His grandfather reportedly lost sight of Mohamed while talking on his cellphone.
-Family members said Mohamed had autism and was non-verbal.
+His grandfather reportedly lost sight of Mohamed while talking on his cellphone, and called 911 at 7.30pm to report his disappearance.

-Police launched a massive search operation by air, water and sea for Mohamed.
+Police launched a massive operation by air, water and sea using helicopters, drones and boats to search for the child.

 The US Coast Guard, state police and the Boston police and fire departments were involved in the search.

-Mohamed’s mother Matenjay Fofana had earlier pleaded for help from the public to find her son.
+Mohamed’s mother Matenjay Fofana earlier pleaded for help from the public to find her son.

 “If people see Mohamed, please, please give him to police people or call 911,” she told reporters, according to NBC Boston.